gilbertl/mongo-clojure-wrapper/README.markdown

 Usage
 ----------
-To use, add mongo-clojure-wrapper-0.1.jar to your classpath and include the namespace 'mongodb.driver.
+Add mongo-clojure-wrapper.jar to your classpath and include the namespace 'mongodb.driver.

-mongo-clojure-wrapper-0.1.jar contains all the dependencies needed.
+OR

-You could also compile/install the project using maven (e.g mvn install -Dmaven.test.skip-true).
+Use leiningen and add '[mongo-clojure-wrapper "0.1.0"]' to your project.clj.

 Links
 ---------